-A community is a group of people joined together by a common interest or experience.
-The definition adopted by the National Institute of Health and Care Excellence sets out a number of factors that can define a community as they relate to the experience of health, including geographical location, race, age, faith, or health need.
+A community is a group of people joined together by a common interest, characteristics or experience.
+The definition adopted by the National Institute for Health and Care Excellence sets out a number of factors that can define a community as they relate to the experience of health, including geographical location, race, age, faith, or health need.

 What is the role of communities in improving health?

 There is now widespread recognition that communities have a vital role in improving health and wellbeing.
 There are a number of (overlapping) reasons for this, including the following.

 - The communities people are born, live, work and socialise in have a significant influence on how healthy they are.
 Although estimates vary about how much influence, these factors have a much greater influence on health and wellbeing than health services.

 - For example, we know that, under certain circumstances, social isolation and loneliness can be as bad for health as risk factors such as smoking.